box/developer.box.com/content/guides/search/6-enterprise.md

 <Message warning>

-The `enterprise_content` scope can be requested by an admin through our [support channels](p://support).
-Once this scope has been enabled for a user, it will allow that user to query for content across the entire enterprise and not only the content that they have access to.
+The `enterprise_content` scope (also called Global Content Manager, or 'GCM') can be requested by an admin through our [support channels](p://support).
+Once this scope has been enabled for an app, it will allow an admin user to query for content across the entire enterprise and not only the content that they have access to.
+For more information about enabling this scope, see [Global Content Manager](p://https://developer.box.com/guides/api-calls/permissions-and-errors/scopes#global-content-manager-gcm).

 </Message >